mike2151/Online-OH-queue/README.md

 ## Theme
 By default, the Online-OH-Queue comes with a green color theme.
 This can be changed.
 Navigate to the `style.css` file located in `src/style/style.css`.

 At the top of the file are theme variables which you can edit to change the theme of the website.
-Theme variables:
+Theme variables: <br />
 `primary-color`: This is the main color of the website.
 By default it is the green color.

 ## Development